 - The general management of the journal is carried out by the editor-in-chief and the editorial board.

-- The editor-in-chief is responsible for deciding which of the manuscripts submitted to the editors of the journal should be published.
+- The editor-in-chief is responsible for deciding which of the manuscripts submitted to the editorial board of the journal should be published.

-- Publication in the journal is free of charge.
-The editor-in-chief and the editorial board of the journal should exercise control over the absence of any financial interactions between the authors and the staff of the journal (including any peer reviewers).
+- Since publication in the journal is free of charge, the editor-in-chief and the editorial board of the journal should exercise control over the absence of any financial interactions between the authors and the staff of the journal (including peer reviewers).

 - Reviewing through the editorial communication with the author should help the author to improve the quality of the article.

-- In case of a refusal to publish an article, the editor-in-chief and the editorial board of the journal should not enter into negotiations with the author.
+- In case of a refusal to publish an article, the editor-in-chief and the editorial board of the journal should not enter into discussions with the authors.

-- The identity of the reviewers should not be disclosed to the authors and the identity of the authors should not be disclosed to the reviewers.
+- The identity of the reviewers should not be disclosed to the authors, as well as the identity of the authors should not be disclosed to the reviewers.
 This practice is called “double-blind peer review”.